Due to illness, STUDIO MORISON will no longer be participating in this event. We apologise for any inconvenience caused.

 The first half of the day sees presentations of case studies by leading artists who have worked both locally, nationally and internationally on public projects, including Fernando Garcia-Dory.
 After a buffet lunch provided by a March-based chef, artists, curators, developers, arts organisations and locals are asked to contribute to an open and informal discussion about how we can join forces to support a creative ecosystem for public developments in our towns, villages and cities.

 Other speakers include artists Lorelai Lodestar, Helen Stratford & Idit Nathan and Amahra Spence, architect February Phillips and curator Veronica Sekules.

 In partnership with Wysing Arts Centre as part of their project New Geographies.

-This event forms part of our series Spaces of Connection: Contemporary Art and the Rural which explores how artists engage with the contemporary rural sphere.
+This event forms part of our series The Rural: Contemporary Art and Spaces of Connection which explores how artists engage with the contemporary rural sphere.

 11.00am – Arrivals and coffee/tea